Basic Laying and Care Information

 The bedding layer is the material that holds and supports the paving slabs.
 The Bedding material is a coarse grit sand mixed with dry cement to the right level which will leave the stones flat and level.
 Do not use building sand – it’s too soft.
 A 10:1 mix of sand/cement is around appropriate as this will stiffen the mix suitably.
 The thickness of the bedding layer will be determined by the variation of thickness of your paving slabs.
 The bedding layer needs to “make up” the thickness of the thinner stones to ensure a level final result.
 You need to know how thick your thickest stones are to calculate how much bedding layer to allow.

 Before laying the slabs spread out an area of bedding mix and compact it down.
 Take care to check the thickness of the slab to be laid and level the bedding mix accordingly.
 Use a trowel to slightly ripple the bedding mix this will allow the stone to “bed down”.
 Now it’s time to lay the stones.
+Remember that production tolerances can effect joint gaps.
+For example, sawn paving products carry a +-2mm tolerance so selection or grading may be required to minimise differences between adjacent slabs.
+The joint width needs to be considered so check tolerances and choose a joint gap accordingly.
 Smaller ones can be lifted into place but larger stones should be carefully tipped from an already paved or solid place.
-Use a “maul” (a big, rubber-headed hammer) to help you align the stone.
+Mechanical aids may be required to prevent injury.
+Once down, use a “maul” (a big, rubber-headed hammer) to help you align the stone.
 Take care as certain rubber hammers can leave marks on the stone.
 Some form of protection such as laying out a cloth over the stone may be required.
-Then tap lightly towards the edge of the stone to make it flush with the others.
+Then tap lightly towards the edge of the stone to make it flush with the others paying attention to the joint gap between each stone.
 When you’re satisfied, stand on the flag and check that it doesn’t rock around, that the bed is good and the stone is flush with the surrounding stones.
 If the stone is too high or low, you’ll need to lift it, add or remove some bedding, and replace it.

 Jointing or Pointing